disk91/IoTowerControl-community/doc/modules/users/user_structure.md

 ### Password change
 On password change, the data encryption need to be recreated as the `userSecret` will be different.

+### traceability
+Event on user service are logged into an audit table.
+It includes
+- login event
+- logout events
+- password change
+- email sent (not content, just event)
+- authorization addition and removal
+- group association and removal
+- profile modification date
+- rekeying event
+- dekeying event
+- condition validation history
+- communication message seen

+The event table is stored in the database and can only be accessible with a technical access in a first time.
+In the future it can be available with a UI.
+A purge system is in place to remove old events, the retention period is defined by the `user.audit.retention.days` parameter.

 ### API